Python-GIS-book/site/source/part1/chapter-04/md/02-basic-plotting.md

 # Basic plotting with pandas and matplotlib

-As we're now familiar with some of the features of pandas, we will wade into visualizing our data in Python using the built-in plotting options available directly in pandas.
+At this point we are familiar with some of the features of pandas and explored some basic data visualizations at the end of Chapter 3.
+Now, we will wade into visualizing our data in Python starting by using the built-in plotting options available directly in pandas.
 Much like the case of pandas being built upon numpy, plotting in pandas takes advantage of plotting features from the `matplotlib` [^matplotlib] plotting library.
 Plotting in pandas provides a basic framework for visualizing our data, but as you'll see we will sometimes need to also use features from matplotlib to enhance our plots.
-In particular, we will use features from the the `pyplot` [^pyplot] module in matplotlib, which provides MATLAB-like plotting.
-We will also briefly explore creating interactive plots using the `pandas-bokeh` [^pandas_bokeh] plotting backend, which allows us to produce plots similar to those available in the `bokeh` plotting library [^bokeh] using plotting syntax similar to that used normally in pandas.
+In particular, we will use features from the the `pyplot` [^pyplot] module in matplotlib, which provides MATLAB-like [^matlab] plotting.
+We will also briefly explore creating interactive plots using the `pandas-bokeh` [^pandas_bokeh] plotting backend, which allows us to produce plots similar to those available in the `bokeh` plotting library [^bokeh] using plotting syntax similar to in pandas.

-## Basic x-y plot
+## Basic x-y plot (DAVE CONTINUE BOOKIFICATION HERE)

-Let's start by importing pandas and reading our data file.
+The first step for creating a basic x-y plot is to import pandas and read data from a file.
 We will be using a datetime index for our weather observations as we learned in the previous chapter.
 In this case, however, we'll include a few additional parameters in order to read the data with a *datetime index*.
 Let's read the data first, then see what happened:

 ```python
 import pandas as pd